We have good news and bad news for you.

-- Be notified about any potential bad behavior with full details of attacker including username, ip address, date etc.
+- Provides notifications about any potential bad behavior with full details of the attack including username, IP address, date etc.

 - Replaces complete URLs or any string in the code with any text you wish.

-- Easy to use, choose from pre-made settings for 1-click deployment.
+- It’s easy to use, allowing you to choose from pre-made settings for 1-click deployment.

 - Compatible with multi-site, apache, nginx, IIS, premium themes and other security plugins.